![]() |

 These artistic efforts often presented something much more stiff and pedestrian than the text of Revelation suggests.

-However, it is toward the end of the Middle Ages, at the very dawn of the northern Renaissance, that what is probably the most famous and the most definitive illustration of the scene from Revelation was made.
+However, it is toward the end of the Middle Ages, at the very dawn of the

 This is the central panel of the Ghent Altarpiece, the Adoration of the Mystic Lamb, completed in 1432.3 It is the work of two brothers, Hubert and Jan van Eyck, who were pioneers of the new and almost magical technique of panel painting with oils.
 Hubert began the work, but died in 1426, before it was finished.
 The work of completing the altarpiece was then undertaken by his brother, Jan, who has been among the most famous of all painters from his own day to ours.

-The altarpiece of which the panel forms one part has amazingly survived almost intact in the same place for which it was commissioned, a chapel in the cathedral of Saint Bavo in Ghent, which was originally the parish church of St. John.
+The altarpiece of which the panel forms one part has amazingly survived almost intact in the same place for which it was commissioned, a chapel in the cathedral of Saint Bavo in Ghent, which was originally the parish church of Saint John.

 Central panel of the Ghent Altarpiece